Case Management under the National Court Framework

 The pre-trial case management hearing is an opportunity for the parties and the Court to deal with any outstanding matters or applications before the start of the trial.

-Prior to any pre-trial case management hearing, it is expected that the parties will have conferred in an effort to identify and agree on the most efficient trial process and proposed pre-trial orders for consideration by the Court.
+Prior to any pre-trial case management hearing, it is expected that the parties will have conferred in an effort to identify and agree on the most efficient trial process and proposed pre-trial orders for consideration by the Court. - Written submissions and list of authorities (Part 14 of the CPN)

 Written submissions can be a very useful method of shortening addresses in both final and interlocutory hearings, provided they are prepared well.

 Written submissions should be signed by, and be the responsibility of, the advocate who is to address the Court at the relevant hearing.
-(See also, the Lists of Authorities and Citations Practice Note and Practice Note APP 2).
+(See also, the Lists of Authorities and Citations Practice Note and Practice Note APP 2). - Parties' conduct and communication with the Court (Part 15 of the CPN)

 At all times, parties are expected to communicate courteously with each other, the Court and all Court staff.
-For further information about communicating with the Court, parties and their lawyers should also refer to the Guide to Communications with Chambers Staff and Guide to Communications with Registry Staff.
+For further information about communicating with the Court, parties and their lawyers should also refer to the Guide to Communications with Chambers Staff and Guide to Communications with Registry Staff. - Judgment (Part 16 of the CPN)

 The Court aims to deliver judgment as soon as is reasonably practicable.
-In the ordinary course (and subject to the size and complexity of the matter) the Court will endeavour to deliver judgment resolving the substantive dispute within 3 months of the receipt of the final submissions.
+In the ordinary course (and subject to the size and complexity of the matter) the Court will endeavour to deliver judgment resolving the substantive dispute within 3 months of the receipt of the final submissions. - Costs (Part 17 of the CPN)

 The Court recognises that the determination of the quantum of costs for a successful party should not be delayed.
 (See also, the Costs Practice Note)